Erik Zetterberg

-Erik Pär Zetterberg (born 16 February 1997) is a Swedish professional footballer who plays as a midfielder for Lindome GIF.
+Erik Pär Zetterberg (born 16 February 1997) is a Swedish footballer who plays as a midfielder for Lunds BK in Ettan Södra.

 Club career

 Early career

 Zetterberg began his career in the youth setup of Belgian side Royal Stade Brainois, the same club where Eden and Thorgan Hazard developed.

 Falkenbergs FF

 Zetterberg signed his first professional contract with Allsvenskan side Falkenbergs FF in June 2015 after coming through the club's youth system.
 On 21 February 2016, he made his senior debut in the Svenska Cupen in a 2–0 win over Tenhults IF.
 He made his league debut on 30 October 2016 in a 4–1 loss to Helsingborg.
 Zetterberg went on to make two league appearances in total that season.

 Zetterberg failed to make a first-team appearance in the 2017 season in the Superettan.
 The following year, he made six league appearances for Falkenbergs FF before departing mid-season.